-The Master-of-Arts in Transnational Governance is a two-year programme awarding a total of 120 ECTS academic credits.
-The first class is scheduled to begin in the fall of 2020, and applications are currently being accepted.
+The Master of Arts in Transnational Governance is a two-year programme awarding a total of 120 ECTS academic credits.
+The first cohort of 35 Master students started in September 2020.

 Boot Camp and Welcome Orientation Week

-The Boot Camp and Welcome Orientation Week will kick off the academic year prior to the beginning of first-year classes at the end of September 2020.
-Included will be a guided tour of Florence, orientation of the new downtown campus facilities as well as the EUI libraries and facilities in Fiesole.
-Housing assistance and social events will also be part of the welcome week activities.
-Students will also partake in an introductory workshops on research methods and Transnational Governance, as well as Italian classes.
+The Boot Camp and Welcome Orientation Week kick off the academic year prior to the beginning of first-year classes at the end of September.
+This includes a guided tour of Florence, orientation of the new campus facilities as well as the EUI libraries and facilities in Fiesole.
+Housing assistance and social events are also part of the welcome week activities.
+Students take part in introductory workshops on research methods and Transnational Governance, as well as Italian classes.

 First year: Foundation Coursework